mhsantos/rlcp/docs/design.md

     bytes output = 1;
 }

-// The request for a Delete operation containing the job id message DeleteRequest {
+// The request for a Stop operation containing the job id message StopRequest {
     string job_id = 1;
 }

-// The result of a Delete operation message Deleted {
+// The result of a Stop operation message StopResponse {
-  bool deleted = 1;
+    bool stopped = 1;
-  string message = 2;
+    string error_message = 2;
 }
 ```